ide/dash-button/README.md

 ## Installation and Setup

-Dash Button runs on Node 6 and up on OS X and Linux.
+Dash Button runs on Node 6 and up on macOS and Linux.
 It depends on [libpcap](http://www.tcpdump.org/):

 ```sh
 # Ubuntu and Debian